GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 ## VM Snapshot Backup

 VM Snapshot backups are highly recommended.
-In the event of disastrous production situations, a proper snapshot of the last working condition will help rapidly restore service.
+In the event of a production outage, a proper snapshot of the last working condition will help rapidly restore service.

-All platform virtualization software and cloud vendors should have snapshot backup features available.
-For instance, Digital Ocean has Live Snapshot and Droplet Snapshot, VMWare has Snapshot Manager, etc.
+Most platform virtualization software and cloud vendors have snapshot backup features.
+For instance, Digital Ocean has Live Snapshot and Droplet Snapshot; VMWare has Snapshot Manager, etc.

-Prod, Dev and QA environments should all be backed up regularly.
-In addition, it's a good practice to test snapshots periodically to confirm consistency and integrity.
+All Gluu environemnts (e.g. Prod, Dev, QA, etc.) should be backed up regularly.
+In addition, it's good practice to test snapshots periodically to confirm consistency and integrity.

 ## Tarball Method
 Tarball the entire Gluu Server CE `chroot` folder using the `tar` command: